-- f) Twisting...
-(48.30.180) No person can, by misrepresentations or misleading comparisons, induce or tend to induce, any insured to lapse, terminate, forfeit, surrender, retain, or convert any insurance policy. - ✓ For example, this can occur when a producer wants a prospective customer to cancel and switch his/her current insurance policy over to the producer's company and does so by giving misleading facts. - ✓ Another example of twisting is failing to give required replacement forms to an insured when replacing an existing life policy. - ✓ A misrepresentation is a lie.
-Twisting is the result of that lie IF the client makes a decision about their current policy based on that lie. - g) Misrepresentation (48.30.090, .210) is telling a lie or deceiving anyone about any aspect of insurance, like false coverage, inflated benefits, unrealistic returns, etc. - Misrepresentation of Policies...
-No person may make, issue, or circulate any misrepresentation of the terms of any policy or the benefits or advantages promised, or the dividends or share of surplus to be received, or use any name or title of any policy or class of policies misrepresenting the nature of the policy. - Misrepresentation in an Application for Insurance...
-A person who knowingly makes a false or misleading statement or impersonation, or who willfully fails to reveal a material fact relative to an application for insurance, is guilty of a gross misdemeanor, and the license of any such person may be revoked. - A misrepresentation is a lie.
-Twisting is when the client does something to their existing policy as a result of that lie. - h) Defamation of Insurer...
-(48.30.080) No person shall make, publish, or disseminate, or aid, abet or encourage the making, publishing, or dissemination of any information or statement which is false or maliciously critical and which is designed to injure in its reputation or business any authorized insurer or any domestic corporation or reciprocal being formed pursuant to this code for the purpose of becoming an insurer. - i) Unfair Discrimination...
-(48.30.300, 48.18.480) An insurer may not refuse to issue any contract of insurance or cancel or decline to renew such contract, or restrict the amount of insurance benefits payable, on any term, rate, condition, or type of coverage, because of the sex, marital status, sexual orientation, or the presence of any sensory, mental, or physical disability (handicap) of the insured or prospective insured. - This section of the insurance code does not prohibit fair discrimination when bona fide statistical differences in risk or exposure have been substantiated.
-E.g., women live longer than men, so women pay less for life insurance.
+- (c) A person must return any overpayment of money collected as premium, in a reasonable length of time, to the person who paid the premium. - (d) Each violation of this section which does not amount to a felony constitutes a misdemeanor. - h) Twisting...
+(48.30.180) No person can, by misrepresentations or misleading comparisons, induce or tend to induce, any insured to lapse, terminate, forfeit, surrender, retain, or convert any insurance policy. - ✓ For example, this can occur when a producer wants a prospective customer to cancel and switch his/her current insurance policy over to the producer's company, and does so by giving misleading facts. - ✓ Another example of twisting is failing to give required replacement forms to an insured when replacing an existing life policy. - i) Misrepresentation (48.30.090, .210) is telling a lie or deceiving anyone about any aspect of insurance, like false coverage, inflated benefits, unrealistic returns, etc. - Misrepresentation of Policies...No person may make, issue, or circulate any misrepresentation of the terms of any policy or the benefits or advantages promised, or the dividends or share of surplus to be received, or use any name or title of any policy or class of policies misrepresenting the nature of the policy. - Misrepresentation in an Application for Insurance...A person who knowingly makes a false or misleading statement or impersonation, or who willfully fails to reveal a material fact relative to an application for insurance, is guilty of a gross misdemeanor, and the license of any such person may be revoked. - A misrepresentation is a lie, twisting is when the client does something to their existing policy as a result of that lie. - Defamation of Insurer...
+(48.30.080) No person shall make, publish, or disseminate, or aid, abet or encourage the making, publishing, or dissemination of any information or statement which is false or maliciously critical and which is designed to injure in its reputation or business any authorized insurer or any domestic corporation or reciprocal being formed pursuant to this code for the purpose of becoming an insurer. - k) Unfair Discrimination...
+(48.30.300, 48.18.480) An insurer may not refuse to issue any contract of insurance or cancel or decline to renew such contract, or restrict the amount of insurance benefits payable, on any term, rate, condition, or type of coverage, because of the sex, marital status, sexual orientation, or the presence of any sensory, mental, or physical handicap of the insured or prospective insured.

+This section of the insurance code does not prohibit fair discrimination when bona fide statistical differences in risk or exposure have been substantiated. e.g. women live longer than men, so women pay less for life insurance.
 A particular age and gender may drive faster and cause more accidents, that group pays a higher premium for auto insurance.

-- j) Premium Receipts...
+- Premium Receipts...
 (284-30-550) A signed premium receipt for any insurance premiums received by the licensee must be delivered or mailed no later than the next working day.
-The receipt must include: - The insurance company by its full legal name. - o The date, amount collected, and name of the person who made the payment. - o Identity of the producer, including the producer's address. - o A brief description of coverage for which payment was received, policy or contract number. - The signature of the producer.
+The receipt must include: - o The insurance company by its full legal name. - o The date, amount collected and name of the person who made the payment. - o Identity of the producer, including the producer's address. - A brief description of coverage for which payment was received, policy or contract number. - The signature of the producer.